Skip Navigation

 What you need to request the driving safety course option:

-• A valid Texas driver’s license, permit, proof of active military duty status, or are the spouse or dependent child of a person on active military duty;
+• A valid Texas driver’s license, permit, proof of active military duty status, or be the spouse or dependent child of a person on active military duty;

 • Show proof of financial responsibility (car insurance);